- Actual Gross Weight:

 Back to Top

 A duty (or tax) levied on goods transported from one customs area to another.
-Tariffs raise the prices of imported goods, thus making them less competitive within the market of the importing country.
+Tariffs raise the prices of imported goods, thus making them less competitive within the market of the importing country/territory.
 Under the North American Free Trade Agreement, most duties on goods qualifying as NAFTA-originating and services from Canada to the U.S. and Mexico have been eliminated.

 Terms of sale